Whis99/OpenMe/README.md

 The following functionality is completed:

-- [x] Countdown counting time remaining.
+- [x] Countdown counting birthday time remaining.
-- [x] Password section to go to the gallery section.
+- [x] Password section to go to gallery section.
 - [x] Photos and memories section.
 - [x] Special section for special message.